Columbus White-Collar Crime Lawyers

+Money laundering.
 The offense of money laundering occurs when an individual or company receives money obtained in illegal activities and then takes steps to make it appear such funds were generated by legitimate and honest business activities.
 These actions are considered a form of fraudulent activity and may carry serious prison terms.

 - Opening accounts using stolen credit card information and/or via identity theft

-- Making purchases with another persons’ credit card without their authorization
+- Making purchases with another person’s credit card without their authorization

 - Applying for a credit card or line of credit using another’s personal information

-- Stealing credit card information via the Internet.
+- Stealing credit card information via the internet

-Embezzlement is when an individual or entity misappropriates funds belonging to another individual or entity for their own benefit.
+Embezzlement.
+This crime occurs when an individual or entity misappropriates funds belonging to another individual or entity for their own benefit.
 The proof of embezzlement typically is financial records.
 The amount of money involved in the embezzlement determines the severity of the penalties.